 School is fast approaching and soon (if not already) students will be firing up Chromebooks in classrooms across your district.
 You can become the hero that your district didn’t even know they needed!
-Navigating websites, creating Google Drive files, accessing G Suite services will be a common task for students.
-So how can G Suite Administrators make back to school even easier for students and staff?
+Navigating websites, creating Google Drive files, accessing Google Workspace services will be a common task for students.
+So how can Google Workspace administrators make back to school even easier for students and staff?

 Some schools are using this feature to announce chromebook checkouts, modified school schedules, reminders of holidays, reminders of events and tickets on sale, weekly announcements and so much more!